 A mysterious rural train station appearing in the Black Rock Desert has become unstuck in time, haunted by ghost trains heard but not seen.

 Built in the mid-1930s to serve Black Rock City and the communities scattered throughout the vast Black Rock Desert, the station is unstable and oscillating through various moments over the last 150 years and beyond, with an ever-shifting interior life, and a subtle narrative that subverts conventional histories.

-Help us bring Black Rock Station to life on the playa.
-We were offered a Burning Man Art Honorarium but must cover the other 2/3 of the costs.
-Find out how you can help.
+Help us bring Black Rock Station back to the playa.
+We were offered a Burning Man Art Honorarium for 2023 but must cover the other half of the costs.
+Find out how you can help (including the Kickstarter).

 The work is a mystery for people to unravel.
 Adding to the authenticity of its visual elements, Black Rock Station is also a sound piece.
 Visitors hear freight and passenger trains approach and depart at real-life volumes with announcements and floating bits of audio and musical clues.
 As the station cycles through time, pausing briefly in one of 8 moments over a 250 year period from 1858 to 2110, visitors catch snippets of mysterious audio or video, or explore ephemera in the station.

 Black Rock Station is an interactive site-specific installation that uses northern Nevada’s railroad history and the playa’s harsh and beautiful environment to create a memorable and mysterious experience for participants.
 It follows in the contemporary art tradition of installation art that is uncommodifiable, interactive, and participatory.
 While seeming to be a traditional structure at first, it subverts expectations, encourages and rewards curiosity and is tactile and experiential.

 Black Rock Station is a fully-immersive piece embracing all the senses to craft a subtle and open-ended narrative in which visitors are encouraged to explore and discover.
 Our hope is that visitors leave with a profound sense of wonder and disorientation about time and events.
 We hope visitors ask, “Where exactly am I?
 When am I?”